About

 My name is Tom Hearn.
 I am an Australian documentary filmmaker, community development practitioner and First Nations ally, and the founder of BushTV, established in 2003.

-I hold a Master of Arts in Documentary and am a Reconciliation Award recipient for community storytelling.
+I hold a Master of Arts in Documentary and am a Queensland Government Reconciliation Award recipient for community storytelling.
 My documentaries have screened at national film festivals and TEDx events.
 My practice bridges story, ethics and systems change.

-At the centre of my work is a simple belief: strong stories, grounded in cultural wisdom and local knowledge, can strengthen our national identity, local leadership and long-term social change.
+At the centre of my work is a simple belief: strong stories, grounded in cultural wisdom and local knowledge, can strengthen national identity, local leadership and long-term social change.

-We work alongside Indigenous organisations, health services, foundations, government agencies and purpose-driven enterprises that understand communication is responsibility, not decoration.
+Through structured agency partnerships, I work alongside Indigenous organisations, health services, foundations, government agencies and purpose-driven enterprises that understand communication is responsibility, not decoration.
 Where internal media capacity is limited, BushTV becomes a trusted storytelling arm, shaping narrative, producing documentary and campaign content, and building long-term narrative infrastructure.

 Explore how we can work together.